madihamujahid123/CSCE155-C-Lab02/worksheet.md

 was born on September 9th, 1941.
 If he were still alive, how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.
+Answer: Today is 22/10/2023
+His birthday was 9/9/1941.Hello Dennis you are 69 years 2 weeeks and 4day old today.